mrotundo/datalakedev/docs/index.md

 A streaming technology similar to Kafka.

 ### Storage Gateway
 Storage gateway essentially offers a NFS mount which connects with Amazon S3.
-This mount can be setup on
+This mount can be setup on on-premise systems to ship data off to AWS.

 ### Snowball
 Snowball is a semi on-premise solution wherein Amazon provides you with a server to install in your data center and it will then securely ship data up to AWS.